leifwritescode/Advent/README.md

 ```
 This will execute solution 8, from 2019, and direct any file-based outputs to `/temp`.

+Unless `--inputDir` and/or `--outputDir` are specified, inputs/outputs will be sourced from/dumped to a subdirectory of the `pwd` named 'data'.

 ## Acknowledgements
 Thanks to Laurence Gonsalves, authour of the [kotlin-argparser](https://github.com/xenomachina/kotlin-argparser) library.